kimnle/T1A2-Portfolio/readme.md

 ## Wireframes

-Wireframes are designed using mobile, tablet and desktop frames.
+Wireframes are designed using frames for mobile, tablet, and desktop devices.

 ### Home